An excursion into Dialectica and Differentiation: Introduction

-\paragraph{Reverse differentiation and its categorical formulation} We define in school the derivative of a function on the reals as a certain limit, and its differential (giving the error in output for a certain error in input) as the product of the derivative at a point times the input error.
-Using partial derivatives, one generalises this to differentiable maps $f:\mathbf{R}^n\to \mathbf{R}^m$, for which we learned to define its differential as $Df:\mathbf{R}^n \times \mathbf{R}^n \to \mathbf{R}^m$, linear in (say) the second argument, as the directional derivative $Df(a,v):=J_a f\cdot v$ ($J_a f$ being the Jacobian of $f$ at $a$).
+In elementary calculus, the derivative of a function on the reals is a certain limit, and its differential (giving the error in output for a certain error in input) is the product of the derivative at a point times the input error.
+Using partial derivatives, one generalises this to differentiable maps $f:\mathbf{R}^n\to \mathbf{R}^m$, for which the differential $Df:\mathbf{R}^n \times \mathbf{R}^n \to \mathbf{R}^m$, linear in (say) the second argument, is the directional derivative $Df(a,v):=J_a f\cdot v$ ($J_a f$ being the Jacobian of $f$ at $a$).
 Considered as a function of $v$ (thus, linear), we obtain what is called the pushforward $\pshfwd f a$ of $f$ at $a\in\R n$.
-This situation can be abstracted by Cartesian differential categories \cite{CDCrevisited}, where $D$ is an operator on homsets, and the Cartesian \emph{closed} version admits the simply typed differential $\lambda$-calculus ($\stdlc$ for short) \cite{the_diff_lam_calc} as internal language \cite{models_of_dlc_revisited,gallagher_phd,what_is_model_stdlc}.
-It is also natural to consider the case of smooth maps between smooth manifolds \cite{diff_geo_book} as the natural setting for differentiation, as the same constructions can be carried out by working in a local system of coordinates: one constructs the tangent bundle $\tan A:=\sum_{a\in A} \tansp{a}{A}$ of a manifold $A$ and the pushforward of $f:A\to B$ as a linear map on the tangent spaces, which one can think of as a dependent function $\pshfwd f : \prod_{a\in A}[\tansp a A \lto \tansp{f(a)}{B}]$ (we borrow the notation $\lto$ from Linear Logic for linear functions).
-The differential is now a map $Tf: (a,v)\in \tan A \to (f a,\pshfwd f a v)\in \tan B$, which gives rise to a functor $T$.
-Also this situation can be abstracted categorically, in the so-called tangent categories \cite{Diff_struc_Tangent_struc}, where $T$ is a given endofunctor.
-The case of real functions is the one of Euclidean spaces where the tangent spaces are all isomorphic to the base space and thus the tangent bundle trivialises to $\tan A\simeq A\times A$.
-All this is can be called \emph{forward} differentiation, as the functoriality of $T$ amounts to the forward mode for computing the chain rule.
-It is well-known that one can formulate these data in a different way: since $\pshfwd f a$ is linear, we can take its dual map $\dual{(\pshfwd f a)}:\cotansp{fa}{B} \lto \cotansp{a}{A}$ (which is defined, in local coordinates, by the transpose of the Jacobian) and consider the \emph{reverse differential} of $f$ as $Rf:(a,v)\in \plb{f}{\cotan B}\to (a,\dual{(\pshfwd f a)}v)\in \cotan A$, where $\plb{f}{\cotan B}:=\sum_{a\in A} \cotansp{fa}{B}$ is the pullback of the cotangent bundle $\cotan B:=\sum_{b\in B} \cotansp{b}{B}$ along $f$.
-Remarking that $\dual T A:=\prod_{a\in A} \cotan A$ is precisely the space of diffrential $1$-forms, yet another common way of expressing $R$ is to see it as a mapping $\dual T f:\dual T B\to \dual T A$ of differential $1$-forms on $B$ to ones on $A$.
-In this way $\dual T$ becomes a \emph{controvariant} functor, so $\dual T(f\circ g)=\dual T g\circ \dual T f$, and this corresponds to the backward mode for computing the chain rule, used e.g.\ in machine learning algorithms.
-We will however stick to $R$ instead of $\dual T$.
-Reverse differentiation is abstracted in reverse tangent categories \cite{ReverseTC24}, where we do not directly have a functor $\dual T$, but rather we have $T$ together with an involution ${(\_)}^*$ on fibrations that allows one to construct $R$.
-In the Euclidean case where $\cotan A \simeq \tan A \simeq A\times A$, the reverse differential of $f$ is $Rf:\mathbf{R}^n \times \mathbf{R}^m \to \mathbf{R}^n$ (note the swap of $n$ and $m$ with respect to $Df$), linear in the second argument.
-This situation is abstracted by Cartesian reverse differential categories \cite{Reverse_derivative_categories,monoidal_rev_diff_cat}, a particular case of reverse tangent ones, where $R$ is a given operator on homsets.
+This situation can be abstracted by \emph{Cartesian differential categories} \cite{CDCrevisited}, where $D$ is an operator on homsets, and the Cartesian \emph{closed} version admits the simply typed \emph{differential $\lambda$-calculus} ($\stdlc$ for short) \cite{the_diff_lam_calc} as internal language \cite{models_of_dlc_revisited,gallagher_phd,what_is_model_stdlc}.
+Thinking of usual smooth maps between smooth manifolds (cfr.\ e.g.\ \cite{diff_geo_book}) as the natural setting for differentiation, the same constructions can be carried out by working in a local chart of coordinates: one constructs the tangent bundle $\tan A:=\sum_{a\in A} \tansp{a}{A}$ of a manifold $A$ and the pushforward of $f:A\to B$ as a linear map between tangent spaces, which one can think of as a dependent function $\pshfwd f : \prod_{a\in A}[\tansp a A \lto \tansp{f(a)}{B}]$ ($\tansp c C$ is the tangent space of $C$ at $c$, and we borrow the notation $\lto$ from Linear Logic for linear functions).
+It is standard to see now the differential as the map $Tf: (a,v)\in \tan A \to (f a,\pshfwd f a v)\in \tan B$.
+Also this situation can be abstracted categorically, via the so-called \emph{tangent categories} \cite{Diff_struc_Tangent_struc}, where $T$ is a given endofunctor.
+This is \emph{forward} differentiation, as the functoriality of $T$ amounts to the usual forward mode for computing the chain rule.
+The case of real valued functions, and its closed version of $\stdlc$, is the one of spaces (typically, Euclidean) where the tangent spaces are isomorphic to the base space and thus the tangent bundle trivializes: $\tan A\simeq A\times A$.